saiganeshvenk00/Cold-Email-Agent-AgentsSDK/README.md

 - The app is deployed on Render at [https://cold-email-agent-agentssdk.onrender.com/](https://cold-email-agent-agentssdk.onrender.com/)
 - Environment variables must be set in Render dashboard
 - Cold starts may take 30-60 seconds on free tier
+- Verify webhook is accessible: Run `python test_webhook.py`

+**Webhook not triggering?**
+- Verify the endpoint is accessible: `curl https://cold-email-agent-agentssdk.onrender.com/incoming-reply` (should return 422 or method not allowed, NOT 404)
+- Check Render logs for incoming requests
+- Verify SendGrid Inbound Parse is configured correctly
+- Test with the provided `test_webhook.py` script

 ## 📄 License